chrischenhub/AC215_AgentNET/README.md

 2. `app.js` drives the UX: it posts to `/api/search` to fetch RAG-ranked MCP servers, renders them as selectable cards, and calls `/api/execute` to run the Notion agent against the chosen server.

 3. `styles.css` supplies the glassmorphism look-and-feel, responsive layout, and accessibility-centric focus states.

-4. Launch locally with `docker compose -f src/models/docker-compose.yml up` (or uvicorn app:create_app --reload inside the container) and visit http://localhost:8000 to use the browser client.

 Interface:
 ![alt text](Image/frontend.png)